-When the TCP offset parameter of the end effector is unknown, click the [Teach and Acquire] button to obtain the TCP offset parameters by teaching 5 points.
+When the TCP offset parameter of the end effector is unknown, you can choose to identify its TCP offset parameter.

 [Delete]: Delete the selected offset data.

 Note: the current default offset data cannot be deleted.

 [Save]: Save for the newly added offset record, setting the default offset, and deleting the offset record.